 Example: Roulette Wheel Section

 Research Question: An American roulette wheel contains 38 slots: 18 red, 18 black, and 2 green.
-A casino has purchased a new wheel and they want to know if there is any evidence that the wheel is unfair.
+A casino has purchased a new wheel and they want to know if there is convincing evidence that the wheel is unfair.
 They spin the wheel 100 times and it lands on red 44 times, black 49 times, and green 7 times.

 If the wheel is fair then \(p_{red}=\dfrac{18}{38}\), \(p_{black}=\dfrac{18}{38}\), and \(p_{green}=\dfrac{2}{38}\).